zgsm-ai/manual/docs/product-features/ai-agent.md

 **Mode Customization Settings**

-Costrict supports customizing existing modes or creating new ones.
+CoStrict supports customizing existing modes or creating new ones.
 You can define the mode name, API, role definition, rule constraints, and accessible tools.

 ## Model Selection

-The Costrict plugin provides multiple models for users to use free of charge.
-The latest version of Costrict introduces an `Auto mode`.
+The CoStrict plugin provides multiple models for users to use free of charge.
+The latest version of CoStrict introduces an `Auto mode`.
 For new users without specific model preferences, using this mode is recommended. `Auto mode` comprehensively considers the effectiveness, speed, and Credit consumption of the current model list, intelligently selecting the most suitable model to complete the task based on the task type.
 Click the second button below the input box to switch models.

 ![alt text](./img/33.png)